mpdf/mpdf.github.io/what-else-can-i-do/line-height.md

 modification_time: 2015-08-05T12:00:05+00:00
 ---

-The line-height of text can be controlled using the CSS property <code>line-height</code> (since mPDF 4).
-This used a fixed value for the line-height when <code>normal</code> was specified (the default CSS value) -&nbsp; set by the configurable variable <code>normalLineheight</code>.
+The line-height of text can be controlled using the CSS property `line-height` (since mPDF 4).
+This used a fixed value for the line-height when `normal` was specified (the default CSS value) -  set by the configurable variable `normalLineheight`.
 It also used a fixed proportion to determine the position of the text baseline (non-configurable).

 Form mPDF 6, you can (optionally) use font metrics derived from each font file to: